 - On April 19, 2023, the Company announced the appointment of Mr. Douglas M. Flett, J.D. to its board of directors.
 Mr. Flett has been a director of KWG Resource Inc. since 2006 and presently serves as Chairman of the Board.
 He has also been a director of Tartisan Nickel Corp. since 2006 and is a member of the compensation and audit Committees for both companies.
 He is a past president and a director of Fletcher Nickel Inc. and a past director of Debut Diamonds Inc. Mr. Flett graduated from the University of Windsor Law School in 1972 and was called to the (Ontario) Bar in 1974.
 He practiced law in his own corporate commercial law firm until 1996 when he retired from practising law for a career in the resource industry.
 He continues to be a member of the Law Society of Ontario.
 He has also completed the Rotman Institute of Corporate Directors SME Program. - On April 24, 2023, the Company appointed Mr. Adrian Lupascu as the Company's VP of Exploration.
 Mr. Lupascu is a "Qualified Person" as defined in National Instrument 43-101 ("NI 43-101").
 He holds a bachelor's degree in geological engineering and a master's degree in geochemistry.
 As an accomplished geologist and engineer, he has more than 20 years of experience in mining exploration and development for nickel platinum-group-metals, and other precious and base metals projects.
-Mr. Lupascu ceased to serve as the Company's VP Exploration effective August 2, 2023. - On May 15, 2023, the TSX issued confirmation that it has accepted the Company's intention to extend the terms of common share purchase warrants to purchase 960,000 common shares for an additional two years.
+Mr. Lupascu ceased to serve as the Company's VP of Exploration effective August 2, 2023. - On May 15, 2023, the TSX issued confirmation that it has accepted the Company's intention to extend the terms of common share purchase warrants to purchase 960,000 common shares for an additional two years.
 The warrants were issued by the Company on May 20, 2020, with a three-year term, closing in two tranches, due to expire on May 1, 2023, and May 20, 2023.
 The warrants to purchase 463,800 common shares will have their expiry date extended to May 1, 2025 and warrants to purchase 496,200 common shares will have their expiry date extended to May 20, 2025. - On July 6, 2023, the Company was ceased traded for failing to file its annual financial statements and management's discussion and analysis for the 15 months ended March 31, 2023.
-The Company filed its annual financial statements and management's discussion and analysis for the 15 months ended March 31, 2023, on August 3, 2023, and the cease trade order was lifted on August 4, 2023. - On August 4, 2023, the Company divested its Titan Project in exchange for cash totaling \$231,000, and 13,283,801 common shares of the acquirer, representing a 19.99% interest in the acquirer.
-In addition, the Company retains a net smelter royalty ("NSR") on the Titan Project equal to 0.5% applicable after the commencement of commercial production if the V205 Flake 98% price per pound exceeds US\$12.00 per pound.
-The NSR may be purchased back by the Acquirer at any time for cash of \$500,000.
+The Company filed its annual financial statements and management's discussion and analysis for the 15 months ended March 31, 2023, on August 3, 2023, and the cease trade order was lifted on August 4, 2023. - On October 18, 2023, the Company appointed Jenna Virk as its Chief Legal Officer.
+Ms. Virk has been a practising lawyer in British Columbia since 2007 and has over 15 years of experience in corporate finance, securities and commercial law.
+She also brings with her prior experience as in house counsel for various organizations since 2015, including most recently serving as Director, Legal Affairs and Corporate Secretary of Lithium Americas Corp.
+She holds a Bachelor of Law from the University of British Columbia and a Bachelor of Business Administration from Simon Fraser University.